DamianChodorek/renshi-redux/README.md

 Simplified data flow looks like this:

-- Activity/Fragment calls plugin.
+- `Activity` or `Fragment` calls plugins.
-- Plugin emits events to controllers.
+- Plugins emit events to controllers.
-- Controller dispatches actions to store.
+- Controllers dispatch actions to shared store.
 - Store calls reducers to create new state.
 - Store emits new state.
 - Controllers/presenters receive new state and perform further logic, for example update view by calls to plugin.